shaun-moate/digit-recognizer/README.md

 - `AWS_ACCESS_KEY_ID`:  public key for aws
 - `AWS_SECRET_ACCESS_KEY`:  private key for aws

-Now!
-Get import environment variable set-up.
-Have made this easy... all you need to run `make local/envs`.
-Have a look at `Makefile` to see what it does.

-Lastly, if you need to get the data or want to ensure you have the latest data simply run `dvc pull`
+If you need to get the data or want to ensure you have the latest data simply run `make dvc/pull`

+Lastly, to run an experiment from e2e simply run `dvc exp run -f`

+If you would like to change the parameters of the experiment, either edit `params.yaml` or run `dvc exp run -S <insert_params_you_want_to_change>`

 Should be ready to go!